arnabdey73/resume/arnab-dey-resume.md

 ## Summary

-* Accomplished DevOps Engineer with **8+ years** of experience in public cloud environments and a solid **14-year** IT foundation.
-Skilled in designing, implementing, and managing **CI/CD pipelines** to optimize software quality and deployment speed in **public and hybrid cloud** settings.
+An accomplished **Senior Cloud DevOps Engineer** with 8+ years of experience in public cloud environments (14+ years in IT).
+Proven track record of optimizing CI/CD pipelines for fast, high-quality deployments on public and hybrid cloud platforms.

-* Expert in **Azure DevOps, Jenkins, Kubernetes, Docker, GitHub, GitHub Actions, Ansible, and Terraform**, with strong scripting abilities in **Bash, Python, and PowerShell** for automated deployment and infrastructure management.
-Proficient in the **SAFe framework and Product Owner** roles, aligning product vision with stakeholder expectations.
+- Expertise in Azure DevOps, Jenkins, Kubernetes, Docker, GitHub, GitHub Actions, Ansible, and Terraform.
+Skilled in Bash, Python, and PowerShell for automated infrastructure management.
+- Proficient in SAFe framework and Product Owner roles, aligning product vision with stakeholder needs.

-* A **proactive problem solver** with a focus on **performance monitoring and cloud security**.
-Renowned for fostering collaboration, mentoring, and promoting DevOps best practices throughout the development lifecycle.
+- Strong problem solver with a focus on performance monitoring, cloud security, and promoting DevOps best practices.

-## Skills/Technologies that I work/worked with:

-**Linux**, Shell Scripting (bash), **Azure DevOps, Azure Cloud, Jenkins, Gitlab CI, GitHub Actions**, VMWare, ELK stack, **Docker, Kubernetes, Terraform**, Ansible, Python, Database (Mysql/MongoDB), **Jira**, Miro.

 ## Experience